kapicorp/kapitan/README.md

 # Main Features

-* Use [reclass](https://github.com/salt-formulas/reclass) to build an inventory of data/variables for all your deployments as a whole, avoiding dangerous duplications, and improving readibility.
+* Use the Inventory as single source of truth to tie together deployments, resources and documentation. [based on reclass](https://github.com/salt-formulas/reclass)
-* Use [Jsonnet](https://github.com/google/jsonnet) to create json/yaml based configurations (e.g. Kubernetes, Terraform);
+* Use [Jsonnet](https://jsonnet.org/) to create json/yaml based configurations (e.g. Kubernetes, Terraform);
-* Use [Jinja2](http://jinja.pocoo.org/docs/2.9/) to create text based templates for scripts and documentation;
+* Use [Jinja2](http://jinja.pocoo.org/) to create text based templates for scripts and documentation;
 * Manage secrets by defining who can see them, without compromising collaboration with other users.
 * Create dynamically generated documentation about a single deployment (i.e. ad-hoc instructions) or all deployments at once (i.e. global state of deployments)